tabarra/txAdmin/docs/dev_notes.md

 - [x] remove pending DynamicNewBadge
 - [ ] add new modal (page?) for adding legacy ban
     - could plan this in a way that fits some other configs/tools that is not exactly settings page?
+    - some servers mightt be doing multiple ans manually, and having a modal that closes might be too annoying
 - [ ] Remove old live console legacy code
 - [ ] Remove players page legacy code
 - [ ] fix remaining imgur links